Why We’re Advocating for Dark Sky Friendly Lighting in Jackson Hole

 Light pollution in Jackson has become a problem for the health and safety of people and wildlife, not to mention the wasted money and energy associated with unnecessary artificial light.
 Light pollution also impedes our ability to enjoy dark night skies.
 Many other cities around the globe are capitalizing on promoting their efforts to restore their night skies.
 We can save our night skies too!
-Wyoming Stargazing is embarking on a campaign to Save Our Night Skies in Jackson and we need your help.
-You can sign up below for the Save Our Night Skies E-mail list to receive updates on what’s happening with this campaign and you can participate in our citizen science research project with your smartphone to collect data on light pollution in Jackson.
+Wyoming Stargazing is embarking on a campaign to Save Our Night Skies in Jackson Hole and we need your help.
+You can sign up below for the Save Our Night Skies e-mail list to receive updates on what’s happening with this campaign and you can participate in our citizen science research project with your smartphone to collect data on light pollution in Jackson Hole.
 Download instructions for how to participate in the citizen science research project here!

 Animals suffer just as much as humans do with excess or unnecessary lighting at night.
 Moths and other insects are attracted to brighter lights.
 The light causes them to leave their natural area, which leads birds and bats to expend more energy hunting those insects farther from their homes.
 Light pollution also negatively affects the migration of birds, resulting in an estimated 1,000,000,000+ bird deaths every year.
 Larger prey species are also left at a disadvantage because more light means fewer places to hide.
 That excess light allows predators to create dangerous instabilities in ecosystems.

 Fortunately, the solution is extremely simple.
 By shielding a light and pointing it down, you hide the bulb from view, increasing visibility while also minimizing the amount of light that goes up into the sky, which is where it’s completely unnecessary.
 Also, when light is pointed downward, you don’t need as strong of a bulb since it’s all concentrated in one direction.
-This saves you money by using a lower wattage bulb!
+That reduces energy consumption and saves you money by using a lower wattage bulb!

 Currently, shielded lighting fixtures are not available locally within Jackson, but don’t worry, we plan on fixing that too.
 In the meantime though, take a look at the International Dark Sky Association’s Dark Sky Friendly Lighting page to help you get started and you too can easily help us save our night skies.

-You can also check out this link to get more great info about the negative affects of light pollution and about LED lights.
+You can also get more great info about the negative affects of light pollution and about LED lights here.
 LED lights can save you money and reduce light pollution if they are properly shielded.